- Accelerate Your Prototyping

 Tie layers are a convenient and highly useful option that can be used to enhance bonding of surfaces to the catheter or wire jackets.
 For catheter components, tie layer options include:

-- Tie layer-coated PTFE or FEP base liners
+- Tie layer-coated PTFE base liners

 - Tie layer-coated polyimide tubing